antrikshdhand/info1113/README.md

 # USYD Coursework

 The following repository holds any projects or assignments which I have deemed worthy of sharing from my coursework at USYD.
-By no means is my work perfect (none of these assignments or projects scored full marks) but if this helps any students out then I'm happy to share.
+By no means is my work perfect but if this helps any students out then I'm happy to share.

 Degree: Bachelor of Software Engineering/Bachelor of Science (Mathematical Sciences) (Data Science)